Mental Health & Essential Oils Guide

 The body responds to different scents in different ways, and the effects can vary from person to person.
 Your experience with essential oils will be unique to you.
 While some may find a particular scent to be relaxing, others may find it stimulating.
 It's important to experiment and discover which scents work best for your individual needs.

-Five things you need to know about therapeutic essential oils and oil blends
+5 things to know about therapeutic essential oils and oil blends

 There can be a bit of a learning curve when it comes to getting the most out of your essential oil use.
-By following a basic outline on how essential oils can support your well-being, you can take advantage of the benefits that they offer.
+By following a basic essential oil guide, you can take advantage of the benefits that they offer.
 If you're thinking about incorporating essential oils into your life, consider the following facts:

 As early as 4500 BC, ancient Egyptians used aromatic oils in their ointments and cosmetics.
 By 2000 BC, traditional Indian and Chinese medicines included aromatic oils as a common method to enhance the healing process.
 Oils began to be distilled into concentrated essential oils by the 11th century.